Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 He paused in front of the EV-MASS for a second, then sighed and turned to face the camera properly again.

 “It hurt much more than I had imagined it would, and it’s taken some meditation to understand why.
-It hurt me---my entire people---because we feel such a powerful kinship with humanity.
+It hurt me - my entire people - because we feel such a powerful kinship with humanity.
 You were there at our darkest moment with a friendly face, a fierce determination, a helping hand.
 You committed what little spaceborne ability you had and the vast logistical powers of your terrestrial militaries toward saving my people.
 That is an *infinite* and unrepayable debt.”

 Lauren’s hand found Austin’s and he squeezed it.